A Year in BusTub

 SQL

-In the summer of 2022, the first time I looked at the BusTub repo, I was surprised that BusTub does not support SQL, while the entire course is based on relational database (and SQL)!
-No SQL support is a big problem, as students cannot learn how a database system works end-to-end by solely staring at the query plans.
+When I first looked at the BusTub repo in the summer of 2022, I was surprised that BusTub did not support SQL, even though the entire course was based on relational databases (and SQL)!
+The lack of SQL support was a big problem because students could not learn how a database system works end to end by solely staring at query plans.
 Therefore, I took the initiative to add a query processing layer to BusTub.
-With some initial investigation done by Garrison, we realized that the easiest way to integrate SQL is to do it from scratch instead of plugging in some kind of query processing layer from other systems.
-There was a branch that made BusTub the query backend of PostgreSQL, but it is far from completion.
-I went in the DuckDB way that only used the PostgreSQL parser and wrote the rest of the query processing layer (i.e., binder, planner, optimizer) myself.
+After some initial investigation by Garrison, we realized that the easiest way to integrate SQL was to build the layer from scratch instead of plugging in a query processing layer from another system.
+There was a branch that made BusTub the query backend of PostgreSQL, but it was far from complete.
+Following DuckDB’s approach, I used only the PostgreSQL parser and wrote the rest of the query processing layer (i.e., binder, planner, and optimizer) myself.

-The addition of the query processing layer went on par with the course.
-I added many new things to the codebase while students did homework based on that!
-Doing them in parallel means that I need to be extra careful not to touch the source code files that students edit or will potentially conflict with their solution.
-The plan was for students to use SQL to test their executor implementation in Project 3.
-I started working on the codebase in late August, and Project 3 would begin in mid-October, so I only have one and a half months to deliver the result.
-If it works, students can work with SQL in fall 2022.
-If it fails, we can only have that in the following semester.
+The query processing layer developed alongside the course.
+I added many new things to the codebase while students completed homework based on it!
+Working on both in parallel meant that I needed to be extra careful not to touch the source files that students edited or create potential conflicts with their solutions.
+The plan was for students to use SQL to test their executor implementations in Project 3.
+I started working on the codebase in late August, and Project 3 would begin in mid-October, so I had only one and a half months to deliver the result.
+If it worked, students could use SQL in fall 2022.
+If it failed, we could introduce it only in the following semester.
 The schedule was tight, but we shipped SQL support in the end.

 Query Optimizer

-Optimizer was outside my original plan, and I thought only to have a planner that directly transforms SQL into plan nodes.
-To make the query processing project more interesting, especially for those with a strong interest in database systems, I decided to spend some time adding a rule-based optimizer to the system so that students can optimize their system not just by making their executor more efficient, but to rewrite the query plan.
+An optimizer was outside my original plan; I had intended to build only a planner that directly transformed SQL into plan nodes.
+To make the query processing project more interesting, especially for those with a strong interest in database systems, I decided to spend some time adding a rule-based optimizer so that students could optimize their systems not just by making their executors more efficient, but also by rewriting query plans.

-I typically view a database system in 3 layers:
+I typically view a database system as three layers:

 Generally, optimizing the lower part of the system (i.e., storage) is hard, but it benefits all kinds of query patterns.
-Optimizing the query processing layer is much easier, as people generally handle various “edge cases”, which brings considerable benefits for a small set of queries.
-For example, when working in my previous company, I usually took one TPC-H query, looked at the plan, and saw how to make this query faster by having a better plan.
-If a query optimizer is not producing an optimal plan, it does not matter how quickly the query executor and the storage is.
-Therefore, having the chance to optimize the system top-to-down will be an excellent learning experience for students.
+Optimizing the query processing layer is much easier, as people generally handle various “edge cases” that bring considerable benefits to a small set of queries.
+For example, at my previous company, I would usually take one TPC-H query, examine its plan, and determine how a better plan could make the query faster.
+If a query optimizer does not produce an optimal plan, it does not matter how quickly the query executor and storage run.
+Therefore, the opportunity to optimize the system from top to bottom offers students an excellent learning experience.

-And that is what students see in project 3 — three hand-crafted SQL queries to be optimized.
-Optimizing both the query plan and the executor implementation is the only way to get a top rank on the leaderboard.
+And that is what students see in Project 3—three hand-crafted SQL queries to optimize.
+Optimizing both the query plan and the executor implementation is the only way to earn a top rank on the leaderboard.

 One fun fact: I did not implement any optimizations in the reference solution.
-I was always surprised by what our students could develop when I looked into their code that ranked top on the leaderboard.
+I was always surprised by what our students could develop when I looked at the code that ranked at the top of the leaderboard.

 Web Shell

-Another crazy thing I have done is to bring BusTub to the browser.
-We make it possible using Emscripten, which compiles the C++ codebase to WASM and adds polyfills for file system operations.
-The BusTub codebase is relatively simple, and we only need to solve some symbol conflicts to make it work.
-With the BusTub web SQL shell set up, students can try the entire system before starting their project.
+Another crazy thing I did was bring BusTub to the browser.
+We made it possible using Emscripten, which compiles the C++ codebase to WASM and adds polyfills for filesystem operations.
+The BusTub codebase is relatively simple, and we needed to resolve only some symbol conflicts to make it work.
+With the BusTub web SQL shell set up, students could try the entire system before starting their projects.
 Besides the SQL shell, we also compiled our B+ Tree implementation to WASM.
-We visualized the B+ tree structure in the browser using GraphViz (thanks Ricky Xu for the original version of the dot file generator) so that students could test their understanding and see how the B+ tree splits and merges in their browser.
+We visualized the B+ tree structure in the browser using GraphViz (thanks to Ricky Xu for the original version of the dot file generator) so that students could test their understanding and see how the B+ tree splits and merges in the browser.

 SQLLogicTest

-With the new query processing layer built in BusTub, we introduced a new way of testing — SQLLogicTest.
-Originating from SQLite, this test format has been adapted in many projects like Apache Datafusion.
+With the new query processing layer in BusTub, we introduced a new way of testing—SQLLogicTest.
+Originating in SQLite, this test format has been adopted by many projects, such as Apache DataFusion.

 An example of this format: